-From Kasteelbier Rouge, a dark beer with cherry notes, to strong blonde Filou or chocolate- and coffee-infused Barista: Vanhonsebrouck brewery caters to different beer lovers across the globe.
-With Kasteel USA, the brewery will be increasing its American efforts as of late November 2020, sustainably and with an eye for innovation – true to the Vanhonsebrouck brewery way.
+From Kasteelbier Rouge, a dark beer with cherry notes, to strong blonde Filou or chocolate- and coffee-infused Barista: Kasteelbrouwerij Vanhonsebrouck caters to different beer lovers across the globe.
+With Kasteel USA, the brewery will be increasing its American efforts as of late November 2020, sustainably and with an eye for innovation – true to the Kasteelbrouwerij Vanhonsebrouck way.

 First, we take Manhattan – and the entire USA

 To serve the American market even better, Kasteelbrouwerij Vanhonsebrouck invested EUR 4.4 million in a fully automated canning line.
 “Our goal is to introduce our quality Belgian beers to the broadest possible audience, in both the retail and the hospitality industries,” junior CEO Michiel Clyncke explains.
 “That’s why we made the strategic choice to export our beers in cans.
 They’re easier to cool and transport, and are fully recyclable.
 Most importantly, cans are easier to recycle than glass bottles.”